-- C. Confidential and proprietary information which comes to the attention of a person in the course of their employment with the Company remains confidential and proprietary and should not be disclosed to any third parties outside of the Enterprise, even in the event that person ceases to be a workforce member.
-By way of illustration but not limitation, confidential and proprietary information includes: - Trade secrets, inventions, mask works, ideas, processes, formulas, source and object codes, data, programs, other works of authorship, know-how, improvements, discoveries, developments, designs and techniques and any other proprietary technology and all proprietary rights - Information regarding research, development, new products, marketing and selling, business plans, budgets and unpublished or otherwise non-public financial statements, licenses, prices and costs, margins, discounts, credit terms, pricing and billing policies, quoting procedures, methods of obtaining business, forecasts, future plans and potential strategies, employee training, financial projections and business strategies, operational plans, financing and capital-raising plans, activities and agreements, internal services and operational manuals, methods of conducting Company business, suppliers and supplier information, and purchasing - Information regarding customers and/or agents and potential customers and/or agents of the Company, including lists, names, representatives, their needs or desires with respect to the types of products or services offered by the Company, proposals, bids, contracts and their contents and parties, the type and quantity of products and services provided or sought
+- C. Confidential and proprietary company information which comes to the attention of a workforce member remains confidential and proprietary and should not be disclosed to any third parties outside of the enterprise, even in the event that person ceases to be a workforce member.
+By way of illustration but not limitation, confidential and proprietary information includes: - Trade secrets, inventions, mask works, ideas, processes, formulas, source and object codes, data, programs, other works of authorship, know-how, improvements, discoveries, developments, designs and techniques and any other proprietary technology and all proprietary rights - Information regarding research, development, new products, marketing and selling, business plans, budgets and unpublished or otherwise non-public financial statements, licenses, prices and costs, margins, discounts, credit terms, pricing and billing policies, quoting procedures, methods of obtaining business, forecasts, future plans and potential strategies, employee training, financial projections and business strategies, operational plans, financing and capital-raising plans, activities and agreements, internal services and operational manuals, methods of conducting company business, suppliers and supplier information, and purchasing - Information regarding customers and/or agents and potential customers and/or agents of the company, including lists, names, representatives, their needs or desires with respect to the types of products or services offered by the company, proposals, bids, contracts and their contents and parties, the type and quantity of products and services provided or sought to be provided to customers and potential customers

-- to be provided to customers and potential customers of the Company and other non-public information relating to customers and/or agents and potential customers and/or agents - Information regarding any of the Company's business partners and their services, including names; representatives, proposals, bids, contracts and their contents and parties, the type and quantity of products and services received by the Company, and other nonpublic information relating to business partner - Information regarding personnel, employee lists, compensation, and employee skills - Any other non-public information which a competitor of the Company could use to the competitive disadvantage of the Company
+- of the company and other non-public information relating to customers and/or agents and potential customers and/or agents - Information regarding any of the company's business partners and their services, including names; representatives, proposals, bids, contracts and their contents and parties, the type and quantity of products and services received by the company, and other nonpublic information relating to business partner - Information regarding employees such as compensation and individual employee skills - Any other non-public information which a competitor of the company could use to the competitive disadvantage of the company